renbran/FINAL-ODOO-APPS/.github/instructions/odoo17 ORM guide.instructions.md

 **Prompt for Copilot:**

-"Generate a complete and well-structured Odoo 17 module named `custom_sales` that adheres to Odoo's best practices.
+"Generate a complete and well-structured Odoo 17 module named `custom` that adheres to Odoo's best practices.
 The module should include the following components:

 1. **Module Structure**:
    - Create the necessary directory structure: `__manifest__.py`, `models/`, `views/`, `controllers/`, `security/`, `data/`, and `tests/`.